-The concepts of community and social justice are central to the mission and philosophy of the USM CONHP.
-Faculty, students, staff are committed to promoting a healthy and just environment that supports transformative learning, academic integrity, open communication, and personal and professional growth among the diverse members of our academic community.
-We believe that these commitments are grounded in intellectual openness, in personal and professional accountability, and in the democratic values of inclusivity and mutual respect which are guided by rational discourse and by a relational ethic of care.
+The concepts of community and social justice are central to the mission and philosophy of the University of Southern Maine School of Nursing.
+Faculty, students, and staff are committed to promoting a healthy and just environment that supports transformative learning, academic integrity, open communication, and personal and professional growth among the diverse members of our academic community.
+We believe that these commitments are grounded in intellectual openness, in personal and professional accountability, and in the democratic values of inclusivity and mutual respect that are guided by rational discourse and by a relational ethic of care.

 We are grateful for the opportunities to learn and work with peoples of diverse ethnic, racial, religious, cultural, political, social, and economic backgrounds as well as with people who are disabled and people of different gender, sexual orientation, and age.
 Acknowledging the ethics and values that underlie the health professions, it is our belief that these ethics and values should be recognized, practiced and cultivated in our learning and work environments.
-Our goal is to increase the awareness of students, staff, and faculty to the importance of civility, its implications, and the behaviors that are acceptable and not acceptable in our learning community.
+Our goal is to increase the awareness of students, staff, and faculty of the behaviors that are acceptable and not acceptable in our learning community.

-Civility is the art of treating others, as well as ourselves, with respect, dignity, and care.
-Civility is apparent when we are sensitive to the impact that our communications, practices and behaviors have on others, and when we acknowledge each person's self-worth and unique contributions to the community as a whole.
+We prioritize treating others, as well as ourselves, with respect, dignity, and care.
+We are committed to recognizing the impact that our communications, practices and behaviors have on others, and we acknowledge each person's self-worth and unique contributions to the community as a whole.

-As members of the College, we are committed to learning and practicing in ways that support a caring and socially just community.
-The following are examples of how we create and sustain civility.
+As members of the School of Nursing, we are committed to learning and practicing in ways that support a caring and socially just community.
+The following are examples of how we create and sustain this community.

 - Support the autonomy and just treatment of self and others by facilitating an open, respectful, and caring environment.